yeeberjeeber/Runtime-Memory-Layout/README.md

 - Report shows that the memory leak occurred for pointers `a` and `c` at their respective addresses, along with their sizes

 <br/>

+# Rule of Three

+Let us expand on the heap segment of the memory.
+In the below code, we show a class that owns heap memory:<br/>